 Just off Wardour Street, in the alley between Ann Summers and The Village in London’s famous gay district Soho lies this fun, friendly basement bar, popular with London’s young gay scene.

-Barbie dolls hanging from the ceiling, eclectic lights and black & white films showing in the corner make this bar a unique place, with a nice, relaxed atmosphere – a favourite hangout for both straights and gays.
+Great place to stop off for a drink and a quick ogle of the gorgeous barmen at the start of a big night out on the town.
+Barbie dolls hanging from the ceiling, eclectic lights and black & white films showing in the corner make this bar a unique place, with a nice, relaxed atmosphere.

 Best kept secret in Soho!